 The Dark Mountain Project is ‘a new cultural movement for an age of global disruption.’
-It aims to ‘question the stories that underpin our failing civilisation, to craft new ones for the age ahead and to write clearly and honestly about our true place in the world.’
+It aimed to ‘question the stories that underpin our failing civilisation, to craft new ones for the age ahead and to write clearly and honestly about our true place in the world.’
 Do It With Others (DIWO) at the Dark Mountain, a mail-art project at HTTP Gallery, is a cultural collaboration for this age.
-“Uncivilisation,” the Dark Mountain Manifesto, calls for a cultural response to our current predicament.
+“Uncivilisation,” the Dark Mountain Manifesto, called for a cultural response to our current predicament.
 Its challenge was offered to network-minded artists, technologists, writers and activists as a provocation – to work together to re-envision the narratives and infrastructures that govern our relationships with the natural world, and how they might be unravelled and rewoven to reconfigure our place in it.
 As “Uncivilisation” concludes, ‘the end of the world as we know it is not the end of the world full stop.’

 Artists, technologists, writers, activists and all other living beings were invited to correspond with each other across physical and digital mail networks, and the exhibition at HTTP present the results of this process.
 These have been gathered and the presentation devised during an Open Curation event, involving collaborators in real and virtual space.
-Transmissions to be shown in the exhibition include collaborative image-threads, net artworks, digital videos, drawings, paintings on wall and paper, sound works, and the full text of the discussion generated on the NetBehaviour list presented in numerous forms.
-The opening will also feature a performance representing a central controversy arising during the project.
-The exhibition offers new myths and maps for future uncivilisation at HTTP Gallery.
+Transmissions shown in the exhibition include collaborative image-threads, net artworks, digital videos, drawings, paintings on wall and paper, sound works, and the full text of the discussion generated on the NetBehaviour list presented in numerous forms.
+The opening also featured a performance representing a central controversy arising during the project.
+The exhibition offered new myths and maps for future uncivilisation at HTTP Gallery.

-More about The Dark Mountain Project
+More about The Dark Mountain Project and Furtherfield

 Paul is the author of One No, Many Yeses and Real England.
 He was deputy editor of The Ecologist between 1999 and 2001.
 His first poetry collection, Kidland, is forthcoming from Salmon Poetry.